 Zombies, Bed Bugs and Bowling Pins

-As we head into fall and winter holidays, we thought we'd get you in the mood with this issue of Landmarketing.
-Inside you'll find videos about zombie installations as well as case studies dealing with bed bugs, bowling pins and more.
-Don't forget (as if you could) that the three biggies are just around the corner (Thanksgiving, Christmas and New Year's).
+As we head into the fall and winter holidays, we thought we'd get you in the mood with this issue of Landmarketing.
+Inside you'll find videos about zombie installations as well as case studies dealing with bed bugs, bowling pins, and more.
+Don't forget (as if you could) that the three biggies are just around the corner (Thanksgiving, Christmas, and New Year's).
 If you haven't ordered your holiday inflatables yet, now's the time to hop on it!

-Case Studies: See the Creative Ways our Customers are Using Inflatables!
+Case Studies: See Creative Ways our Customers are Using Inflatables!

 St. Louis country station WIL92 wanted to update their branding and also make a splash at local events.
 In a competitive market, they needed a mascot that would connect with their audience and command attention in a crowded venue. [read more]

 It is usually only in cartoons or sci-fi movies that we see the virtual crossing over into reality.
 However, visitors to Boston Harbor and the Harbor Arts Festival 2014 got to take in a new exhibit titled #YES. [read more]

 With a venue that offers a variety of entertainment options in a hugely competitive market, Brooklyn Bowl of Las Vegas needed something to help them stand out from the crowd.
 A pair of colorful inflatable bowling pin characters did the trick and have been a big hit with fans. [read more]